uchaiaye53/ML-AI-Lab/README.md

 # ML-Lab
-Assignments for Machine-Learning course
+Assignments for Machine-Learning course.
 Reg no: 2017831053